valocode/bubbly/docs/DESIGN.md

     }
 }

-// This is the upload step, just renamed to publish... resource "publish" "junit" {
+// This is the upload step, just renamed to load... resource "load" "junit" {
     api_version = "v1"
     spec {
         input "data" {}